1st September 2022

 Loving Glass Series: Glass and Insulation

-Insulation isn't just the furry stuff which gets installed into the walls and ceilings.
-Insulation makes up the whole exterior of your home, including your walls, floors, ceilings, windows and glass.
+Insulation isn't just the fluffy stuff which gets installed into the walls and ceilings.
+Insulation makes up the whole exterior of your home, including your walls, floors, ceilings, window frames and glass.

 What does insulation do?

 According to the Australian Government's Your Home website:

 "Insulation acts as a barrier to heat flow and is essential for keeping your home warm in winter and cool in summer.
 A well-insulated and well-designed home provides year-round comfort, cutting cooling and heating bills by up to half.
 This, in turn, reduces greenhouse gas emissions."